SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

 ### Application metrics are exposed (multiple enpoints scenario)

-If in the pod there is more than one endpoint you want to scrape metrics from, you need a service which points to the pod and also to configure `kube-prometheus-stack.prometheus.additionalServiceMonitors` in your `user-values.yaml`:
+If you want to scrape metrics from multiple endpoints in a single Pod, you need a service which points to the pod and also to configure `kube-prometheus-stack.prometheus.additionalServiceMonitors` in your `user-values.yaml`: